svmiller/stevedata/cran-comments.md

-## Feedback upon manual inspection

-I apologize for the misdirected link.
-This happens a lot with links from government agencies.
-The link has been fixed.

 ## Test environments

 * ubuntu 18.04, R 4.0.3

 ## R CMD check results

 R CMD check done via `devtools::check()`, resulting in 0 errors, 0 warnings, and 0 notes.
-Past versions of this check would note complain that the package is greater than 5 MB in size and that the data directory itself is over 5 MB in size.
-A recent e-mail from Brian Ripley flagged this package as not adequately addressing this issue, imploring the addition of `LazyDataCompression: xz` to the DESCRIPTION file.
-I believe this effectively addresses the issue and has done so since the release of version 0.3.1.

 `devtools::spell_check()` suggests several spelling errors.
 However, what I submit to CRAN includes only the false positives.
 Almost all of these false positives occur in the R Documentation file for when I source or add references about the data.
 I'll note, humbly, that `devtools::spell_check()` did catch more than a few spelling errors in those R Documentation files that were not appropriate for CRAN when I first prepared this package for submission.
 I went through and corrected all of them.
 What remains are just false positives that come from the peculiarities of writing exhaustive R Documentation files for an R package that is primarily about data to be shared with the community of R users.